 A pattern of a classic car from about 1932.
 This is the first pattern that is drawn with Fusion360 software.
 The benefit of it is that assemble and example views could be integrated in the build drawing.
-Below there is a link for a free PDF from the first two chapters.
 The build of this one is easier than the first three models, but again this time you will need expert woodworking skills and it will definitely work in your favor if you have experience in making wooden models.
-Needing these skills should not discourage you as the documentation of this build is very thorough and consists of 2D plans as well as a 3D overview of each part.
+Needing these skills should not discourage you as the documentation of this build is very thorough and consists a full scale 2D plan as well as a 3D overview of each part.
 Additionally, a Fusion360 3D model is made available on the internet and for almost every part there are full scale templates.
 Furthermore there will be a blog about the build on the Lumberjocks forum.

 Size of the complete Buick sedan is approx. 38(L) x 15(W) x 15(H) cm.

 NOTE: This plan is provided as a zip file for which a download link will be emailed to you automatically upon payment.
 Some email programs may treat this email as spam, so please check your spam folder.
 Important Details about Plans

 In total the set of documents exists of: